Miguel Ángel Neira

 Miguel Ángel Neira Pincheira (born October 9, 1952) is a retired football midfielder from Chile, who represented his native country at the 1982 FIFA World Cup, wearing the number twenty jersey.

 He played club football for O'Higgins, Unión Española and Club Deportivo Universidad Católica in Chile.
+At Católica, he had as teammates Juvenal Olmos, Pablo Yoma, Marco Cornez, Mario Lepe, Raimundo Tupper, Luka Tudor and Osvaldo Hurtado.

-For his native country he was capped 45 times, scoring 4 goals between 1976 and 1985, and making his debut on October 6, 1976 in a friendly match against Uruguay.
+For his native country he was capped 45 times, scoring 4 goals between 1976 and 1985, and making his debut on October 6, 1976, in a friendly match against Uruguay.